kohlhofer/Crossings/chapters/chapter-06.md

 Thunder rolls overhead, shaking the tin roof.
 She shifts on the crate, her movements careful, economical.
 He leans against the wall, feeling the rough wood against his back.
 The storm shows no signs of stopping.

 She stands, moves closer, her movements practical, unhurried.
 No words, no tender touches.
 He does not resist, does not question.
 The act is wordless, mechanical, a brief joining of bodies for warmth, for need, for nothing more.
+Yet her preparation for the storm, her chosen shelter, suggest this encounter is less accident than design.

 The rain continues, masking any sound they might make.
 Lightning flashes again, throwing their shadows against the walls.
 The storm is the only witness.